Kyohei-Sakai/Gemini/README.md

 ## <a name="3d-vector-rotation"> 3D vector rotation

-You are available types of rotation animation `Roll`, `Pitch` and `Yaw`.
+Available for `Roll`, `Pitch` and `Yaw` animation.
 These rotation animation are designed based on 3-Dimensional vector.
-Figure-1 shows direction of rotation in based on device.
+Figure-1 shows direction of rotation based on device.

 ###### ***Figure-1*** Pitch, roll, and yaw axes ######
 <p align="center">